npatmaja/nauvalatmaja.com/content/post/2016-01-17-on-learning-to-code.md

 is relatively easier for someone to learn to code.
 A lot of [web apps][udemy] [built for][codeacademy] [this sole purpose][codeschool] available for either free or paid by subscription.
 Moreover, a zillion of tutorials, discussion board and online classes are available over the internet.
-However, even with aforementioned resources learning to code is still a formidable undertaking, some will survive and not few won't.
+However, even with aforementioned resources, learning to code is still a formidable undertaking.
+Some will survive and not few won't.

 Though I code for living and done many years programming I find myself still learning to program and to have better craftmanship on programming.
 I've been